Does your organization have all the skills it needs to succeed in 2024 and beyond?

 Want to know which top technical and soft skills businesses need today and what skills will become essential for our next-generation, tech-driven future?
-We’ve got you covered.
+Keep on scrollin’.

 TL;DR — Key Takeaways

-- Today, the critical skills that candidates and employees need include soft skills like creative and analytical thinking in addition to technical skills, such as digital or technological literacy.
+- Today, the critical skills candidates and employees need include soft skills like creative and analytical thinking, in addition to technical skills such as digital or technological literacy.

-- The top 25 skills in demand in 2023 include management, emotional intelligence, software dev, SQL, business analysis, and AI.
+- The top 25 skills in demand in 2024 include management, emotional intelligence, software development, SQL, business analysis, and AI.

 - Organizations on the lookout for employees with next-gen skills rely on Toggl Hire’s all-in-one skills assessment platform, automating their hiring and selection process and saving hours of time.

 What are the fastest-growing skills in demand, and why?